 8. Give them a break

-Dear 21st-century mum, “All work and no play makes Ife a dull girl“.
-We are sure you hear this a lot, well it is true.
 Playing fosters learning.
 This is time for them to play and relax, let the children stay at home.
-They can wake up when they want, go to bed when they want.
+They can wake up when they want, and go to bed when they want.
 Just like us, they need a break once in a while.
-Also, with all the activities you might have planned, they will definitely need down time
+Also, with all the activities you might have planned, they will need downtime

 While you let them take a break, you still need to keep them active.
 Wait… We are not trying to confuse you.
 For example, it is a bit sunny during the day, so they could still take a walk in the evenings or go swimming.
 Oh yes and do not forget to stock the house with more food!